DeepWoods/nxfilter-pfsense/README.md

 To install NxFilter and the rc startup script:

-1. Log into the pfSense webConfigurator(System-Advanced-Admin Access) and change the TCP port to something other than port 80 and disable the WebGUI redirect rule.
+1. Log into the pfSense webConfigurator(System- > Advanced -> Admin Access) and change the TCP port to something other than port 80 and disable the WebGUI redirect rule.
 NxFilter GUI and block page will need to use port 80.
-2. In the webConfigurator, disable the DNS resolver(Services-DNS Resolver-General Settings).
+2. In the webConfigurator, disable the DNS resolver(Services -> DNS Resolver -> General Settings).
 NxFilter provides filtering DNS services on port 53.
-3. In the webConfigurator, create firewall rules(Firewall-Rules-LAN) to allow access to LAN address for NxFilter udp ports 53, 1813 and tcp ports 80, 443, 19002:19004
+3. In the webConfigurator, create firewall rules(Firewall -> Rules -> LAN) to allow access to LAN address for NxFilter udp ports 53, 1813 and tcp ports 80, 443, 19002:19004
 4. Log in to the pfSense command line shell as root.
 5. Run these commands, which downloads the install script from this Github repository and then executes it with sh: